ejarzo/itp-blog/content/blog/pcomp-lab-switches/index.md

 _Measuring continuity when the mug is on the coaster_ -->

 <p>
-<video muted controls="controls" name="The connection becomes continuous when the mug is placed on the coaster" src="IMG_6322.mov"></video>
+<video muted autoplay loop name="The connection becomes continuous when the mug is placed on the coaster" src="IMG_6322.mov"></video>
 <em>The connection becomes continuous when the mug is placed on the coaster</em>
 </p>